trdroid/Android-Examples/Fragments/README.md

 ### Declaring \<fragment\> tag

 * An Activity's layout has a \<fragment\> tag with a class attribute specifying a class that extends any Fragment class.
-The position of the \<fragment\> tag in the Activity's layout addresses STEP C.
-* When the Activity's layout is inflated, the fragment's class (as specified in the class attribute) is instantiated.
-This addresses STEP A.
+* When the Activity's layout is inflated, the fragment's class (as specified in the class attribute) is instantiated (STEP A)
 * The Fragment's lifecycle starts as soon as it is instantiated and its callbacks are called.
-Its view should be inflated from a layout file (or by code) and returned from one of these callbacks.
-This addresses STEP B.
+Its view should be inflated from a layout file (or by code) and returned from one of these callbacks (STEP B)
+* The position of the \<fragment\> tag in the Activity's layout addresses (STEP C)

 ### Instantiating in code
 * A Fragment can be dynamically created by instantiating it in code (STEP A)
 * Its lifecycle starts.
 Its view should be inflated from a layout file (or by code) and returned from one of these callbacks (STEP B)
-* Where a Fragment should be attached inside its enclosing Activity is specified in a FragmentTransaction
+* Where a Fragment should be attached in its enclosing Activity's view hierarchy is specified in a FragmentTransaction (STEP C)

 # Questions